 A digital legacy plan is a will, or instruction manual, for your digital assets.
 In order to make one, follow these steps:

-- Make a digital asset inventory of all your accounts – including user names, password, etc. and list them in your will or living trust.3
+- Make a digital asset inventory of all your accounts – including user names, password, etc.

 - If you have digital assets, assign their beneficiaries and add their names to your will or living trust.

 - List the people you want to oversee handling your digital accounts and provide legal consent — some might contain sensitive or private information meant to be seen only by a person of your choosing.
 Include that information in your will, living trust or power of attorney document.
-(Not even the executor of your will has access to many of these accounts without express permission in a legal document.)4
+(Not even the executor of your will has access to many of these accounts without express permission in a legal document.)3

 - Make sure your list is secured in a safe place and that the necessary people know where it is.
 If you have an estate attorney, give them a copy.

 - Consider using a password manager to store your passwords and log in to sites easily.
 Password managers are programs that allow you to store, create, and manage your passwords.
-They can be easy to use and protected by strong encryptions
+They can be easy to use and protected by strong encryptions.

 - Consider instead putting your passwords along with all the information you’ve collected about your digital accounts and assets into a digital vault.
 A digital vault is a secure online platform where you can store your passwords and all your login information for your online accounts, along with other essential data and documents.
 It’s similar to having a safe deposit box; only this vault lives in the cloud.